warm-milk-foam/forensics-notes/Chapter3.md

 ^ This tool will allow you to check for hidden messages, by playing around with the luminous intensity, etc

 Here is some practice:
-1) picoctf basic forensics challenges: Glory of the Garden, information
+1) picoctf basic forensics challenges: Glory of the Garden, information, tunnel vision challenges